Note: this is #2 of 8 different write-ups on LTAD available at my website. For the overview, click here.

 - How often do you change the stimulus?

-- Tom Randall (Lattice Training) has suggested to me that since climbing has so many trainable factors, changing up the stimulus may be as important (or more) than doing the same workouts.
-This concept is echoed in a more specific way by Dr. Eva Lopez, who suggested in her early study on MAW-MED finger training protocols that one type of 4-week protocol (Maximum-added weight) may be necessary to create adaptations in a second protocol (Minimum-edge depth), and is echoed more generally by the concept of peaks and plateaus.
+- Tom Randall (Lattice Training) has suggested to me that since climbing has so many trainable factors, changing up the stimulus may be one of the most important factors in assessment and planning.
+This concept is echoed in a more specific way by Dr. Eva Lopez, who suggested in her early study on MAW-MED finger training protocols that one type of 4-week protocol may be necessary to create adaptations in a second protocol, and is echoed more generally by the concept of peaks and plateaus.

 - Relatedly, but potentially different: some performance factors may be more important at one level vs. another.

 - In a personal conversation with Dr. Phil Watts about methodology in climbing, he imparted on me his hope that we would in the future be able to better differentiate performance factors by level.
 For example, ask yourself how important your maximum ability to pull-up weight is at the elite vs. advanced level, or is there a certain % of body weight one should be able to deadlift, with further gains potentially unnecessary?

 But what about the really complicated stuff?
 The stuff that we don’t normally associate with a direct causal explanation of performance?
 Let’s dive into the stuff that science says affects athletic performance but you may not have thought much about in the past.

 - “Environmental” factors which promote “generic” sport success exist and have been laid out in an article on what the authors call “the talent development environment.”[vi]
 Read more about the Beta Angel Project’s exploration of the Talent Development Environment Questionnaire (TDEQ)[vii] in addition to a case-study collaboration with a program in Oregon.
 Some of the factors which make up the “environment” include: